shineonwcs/auxfm/README.md

 # Simple scripts automating install for simultanious aux and fm playing of wav files starting with a fresh install of Rasbian on a zero W
+There isn't anything groundbreaking here, I am just trying to make it easy to get started with controlling lights and a pi from your computer.
 Supplies:
 Pi Zero W $15 ($16 if you get with headers to skip any soldering)
 Wire for antenna on GPIO 4 $0 (just used scrap)